matrix-org/synapse/docs/modules/third_party_rules_callbacks.md

 ### `on_remove_user_third_party_identifier`

-_First introduced in Synapse v1.78.0_
+_First introduced in Synapse v1.79.0_

 ```python
 async def on_remove_user_third_party_identifier(user_id: str, medium: str, address: str) -> None:
 ```

-Called just before removing an association between a user and a third-party identifier (email address, phone number).
+Called after successfully removing an association between a user and a third-party identifier (email address, phone number).
 The module is given the Matrix ID of the user the association is for, as well as the medium (`email` or `msisdn`) and address of the third-party identifier (i.e. an email address).